DroneDeploy raises $25 million to help drone operators capture and analyze aerial data

-DroneDeploy, an imagery analysis platform for commercial drone operators, has raised $25 million in a series C round of funding led by the Invenergy Future Fund, with participation from Scale Venture Partners, Uncork Capital, Emergence Capital, AngelPad, and AirTree.
+DroneDeploy, an image analysis platform for commercial drone operators, has raised $25 million in a series C round of funding led by the Invenergy Future Fund, with participation from Scale Venture Partners, Uncork Capital, Emergence Capital, AngelPad, and AirTree.

 Founded in 2013, San Francisco-based DroneDeploy gives commercial drone operators a platform that enables them to map, survey, and inspect images captured by drones.
 The company also offers a mobile app that’s compatible with DJI drones, allowing them to automatically capture flight data from the skies.
 DroneDeploy can be used by anyone, but it’s really aimed at companies that need to harness data from drones, including those working in the agriculture, mining, construction, and insurance realms.